JuliaPalacios/SummerResearch/README.md

 *Seminars of interest*: Statistics seminar, Tuesdays 4:30PM, Sequoia Hall room 200 (refreshments provided in room 100 at 4PM).

+*General instructions*:
+The main components will be reading papers, using in R with many graphics and simulations, and the analysis of real data.
+You can work on adapting a statistical method to analyze some data in order to answer a scientific question, develop statistical methodology to answer a scientific question or explore the statistical properties of existent methods.

+You are expected to start working on your ﬁnal report from the start, so that you have a complete ﬁnal document when your research time is over (and not afterwards), so keep completing your report every week.

+Keep an R-Markdown document or Jupyter notebook with your code and comment your code.
+Keep an updated git repository with your information.
+We will talk about this on June 29.

+*Expectations*:
+Thursday June 29, you will present you project proposal.
+You will describe the question(s) you want to answer and how you plan to answer it.

+give two oral presentations
+¥	provide useful sets of R functions (if not a package) that will enable anyone to reproduce your work ¥	analyze some real data set with your methodology
+¥	provide a publishable paper at the end.

 *Schedule* (Open an issue if you want to suggest a paper to read):